 We have structured our company to address the wide range of requirements that we envision the market will demand.
-We believe that the Micro Focus tool suite and use of our proprietary ICONS legacy conversion tools suite will give us a competitive edge in performing certain conversions and migrations faster and more economically than many other vendors.
+We believe that the Micro Focus tool suite and the use of our proprietary ICONS legacy conversion tools suite will give us a competitive edge in performing certain conversions and migrations faster and more economically than many other vendors.
 The diverse capabilities of our staff in mainframe technology and client-server implementations help to assure that our staff can analyze the original systems properly to conduct accurate and thorough conversions.

 Our modernization methodology has developed over the past several years through the completion of successful conversion projects.
 Senior members of our professional staff can perform both technical and business requirements analyses, prepare general and detail design documentation and develop project plans including milestones, staffing, deliverables, and schedules.
 The actual work can be performed at customer sites or on our premises, which has mainframe and client-server facilities for the use of our personnel.
+We currently are performing a modernization for a major government agency that has potential for additional work over the next year.